seifferth/vis-editorconfig/README.md

 turned off by default:

-- spelling_language: Since vis does not support spellchecking natively, this plugin will only set `vis.win.file.spell_language` to the specified value.
+- spelling_language: Since vis does not support spellchecking natively, this plugin will only set `vis.win.file.spelling_language` to the specified value.
 It is then up to the spellchecking plugin to respect that variable.
 - trim_trailing_whitespace: Turned off by default, can be enabled